jcqgodmalin/jParallax.js/README.md

 You're done!
 Just simple as that.

 **NOTE**: Background Image is required.
-Also, by default, the container's `height` is set to 'auto'.
+Also, by default, the container's `height` is set to `auto`.
 So if the parallax effect is not showing, maybe put some contents inside it and another container below to see the effect.

 ## Options